-New features: Search queries, average position and more
+New features: Search queries, average rank and more

 What’s better than inaccurate, scraped ranking results from Google?

-Accurate search data that includes impressions, clicks, click-through rate and average position – directly from Google Webmaster Tools.
+Accurate search data that includes impressions, clicks, click-through rate and average rank – directly from Google Webmaster Tools.

 And that’s what you get in Raven, starting right now.